Skip to content

 Notifications have two parts:

-• Channels are reusable destinations, such as Slack, email, Telegram, or a generic webhook.
+• Channels are reusable destinations, such as Microsoft Teams, Slack, email, Telegram, or a generic webhook.

 • Rules decide which DAG-run events are sent to which channels.